-• You should refrain from eating and drinking for at least six hours before the examination.

-You may take your medications normally with a small amount of water on the day of the examination.
+- You should not eat or drink for at least six hours before the examination. - You may take your medications normally with a small amount of water on the day of the examination.

-A small amount of liquid anaesthetic will be used in your throat, so you should tell us in advance about any allergies you may have or any disorders that affect your throat or food pipe.
+A small amount of liquid anaesthetic will be used in your throat, so you should tell us in advance about any allergies you may have or any disorders that affect your throat or oesophagus.